belmarca/belmarca/README.md

   One of the main contributors to the project.
 I have worked on every part of the project, from the front-end to the compiler to the backend services (cloud and on-prem).
   I have used codeBoot to teach introductory programming courses at Université de Montréal.

+  See **pyinterp** below for details on the codeBoot Python <-> JavaScript FFI.

+- **jsrna** – JavaScript RNA Base Pair Annotation

+  Web-based RNA base-pair annotator/viewer, using a ResNet-based transfer learning model.
+I reformulated base-pair annotation as a classification task (similar to MNIST) using a canonicalized projection method to create an *alphabet*.
+  Novel, highly efficient and accurate method yet unpublished.

 - **BLINX** - ESP32-based board for teaching programming